RTradeLtd/TxPB/doc/CONFIGURATION.md

 # Keystore

-The keystore is used to define configuration options for the keystore, which is a repository used by services like namesys to manage private keys.
+The `keystore` section is used to define configuration options for the keystore, which is a repository used by services like namesys to manage private keys.
 We currently have three supported types:

 * `krab`
 * `memory`